Robert Jermain Thomas: Death

 When the General Sherman ran aground on a mud-bank near Pyongyang, the Koreans saw their opportunity and attacked.
 The crew held off the attackers for two days.
 Eventually, the Koreans launched a burning boat, which set the General Sherman on fire.
 Among the crew, 14 were shot and killed (including one who had been shot to death two days before), four were burnt to death, and two who had jumped to shore were beaten to death by angry civilians on the shore.
-One of these, apparently, was Thomas.
+Thomas most likely died during or shortly after the attacks.

-However, there are other accounts of how Thomas died.
+Thomas's fate is unknown.
+However, there are unverified accounts of Thomas dying.
 The first claim appeared on Oh Mun-hwan's "Christian News" article of 8 December 1926, reporting that Thomas was killed in retribution by the relatives of those who had been killed by the crew of the General Sherman.
 In the same article, the author cites a statement from Rev. Lee Jae Bong, a minister in Southern province (1000 miles away).
 He had a distant relative who happened to be a soldier present during the General Sherman incident.
 This former soldier said that one of the crew being executed by sword had a red book which he begged the soldiers to take.
 Mr. Oh concluded that this man must have been Thomas.
 A year later, this account had evolved stating that Thomas tried to hand his Bible to the executioner and that this soldier later told his family that he had killed a good man (the "Korea Mission Field," Sept.
 1927).
 Others claimed that Thomas's executioner was none other than Chun-Gwon Park, who had previously rescued the government official, Hyon-Ik Yi.

 The Korean official report of the General Sherman incident clearly states that Thomas was killed by civilians, not by Park, and this is corroborated by Oh Mun-Hwan's 1926 article.
 In another account, Thomas leapt to shore carrying a Bible, which he offered to his attackers while crying, "Jesus, Jesus!" in Korean.
 This account was also rebutted by others who stated that Thomas was waving the official signet of Hyon-Ik Yi which had probably been taken from him when he was kidnapped.
 Hyon-Ik Yi was later demoted for losing an important official signet.